vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 ### Granularity?

 <details><summary>Click to expand or collapse an answer</summary></p>
-A very specialized area of expertise with only a few practitioners is not necessarily a bad idea.
+A very specialized Expertise tag with only a few practitioners is not necessarily a bad idea.
 A tag that would only get used for one photographer is overdoing things (if you know the domain, you may already know the photographer), a specialized domain like "underwater photography" tends to be relatively valuable because it is hard to find such practitioners.